saboomayank/Krowd/README.md

 ### A location based attendance app

-This attendance app allows teachers to mark attendance on present students only.
-It also allow students to prove their presence in the classroom over time.
+Being present in the class is essential as you learn new things interact with professor(s) & classmate(s).
+The app allows you professors to know who is currently in the class and if they are actually in the class.

 ## Getting started

-### Sign Up
+### Signing Up
 First select *Teacher* or *Student* and then press **Sign Up**.

 <img src="https://i.imgur.com/UEVelqT.png" class="screenshot">